-In the late '90s, Daisuke Tambara and Shigeru Yamagami were studying the Hopf algebras whose categories of representations had the same fusion rules as $\Rep_{\mathbb C}(D_8)$.
-This investigation led them to analyze and completely classify the fusion categories that have a general form similar to $\Rep_{\mathbb C}(D_8)$, \cite{TAMBARA1998692}.
-Their classification allowed for arbitrary base fields, but they assumed that all the simple objects were \emph{split}, that is, $\End(X)$ is isomorphic to the base field.
+In the late '90s, Daisuke Tambara and Shigeru Yamagami were studying the Hopf algebras whose categories of representations had the same fusion rules as $\Rep_{\mathbb C}(D_8)$, the category of complex representations of the dihedral group of order 8.
+This investigation led them to analyze and completely classify all those fusion categories that have fusion rules which are similar to that of $\Rep_{\mathbb C}(D_8)$ in \cite{TAMBARA1998692}.
+Such categories are now referred to as Tambara-Yamagami categories in honor of their work.
+Their classification allowed for arbitrary base fields but they assumed that all the simple objects were \emph{split}, that is, $\End(X)$ is isomorphic to the base field whenever $X$ is simple.

-About ten years later, Etingof, Nikshych, and Ostrik developed a homotopy theoretic description of extension theory for fusion categories over algebraically closed fields in \cite{etingofFusionCategoriesHomotopy2009}.
+A decade later, Etingof, Nikshych, and Ostrik developed a homotopy theoretic description of extension theory for fusion categories over algebraically closed fields in \cite{etingofFusionCategoriesHomotopy2009}.
 This paper made explicit a deep connection between tensor categories and higher groupoids.
-As an application of their theory, they give a shorter new proof of Tambara and Yamagami's classification result, but with the assumption that the base field is algebraically closed.
+As an application of their theory, they gave a new shorter proof of Tambara and Yamagami's classification result but with the assumption that the base field is algebraically closed.

 The techniques of Etingof, Nikshych, and Ostrik require adjustments in order to be extended to fusion categories over non\textendash algebraically closed fields.
-Tambara-Yamagami categories, being extensions of pointed categories by $\mathbb Z/2\mathbb Z$, are natural first examples to help elucidate the theory in this new setting.
-When working over such fields, fusion categories often have simple objects which are non-split and Tambara and Yamagami's theorem doesn't apply such cases.
-Despite this, some of these non-split categories have fusion rules that are very similar to Tambara-Yamagami fusion rules.
+Tambara-Yamagami categories, being extensions of pointed categories by $\mathbb Z/2\mathbb Z$, are natural first examples to help clarify the theory of extensions in this new setting.
+When working over such fields, fusion categories often have simple objects which are non-split.
+Tambara and Yamagami's theorem doesn't apply to such cases, however some of these non-split categories have fusion rules that are very similar to Tambara-Yamagami fusion rules.

-Motivated by these examples, this article proposes a natural non-split generalization to the Tambara and Yamagami fusion rules.
-We analyze these rules for categories over $\mathbb R$, and completely classify all possible categories with these fusion rules.
+Motivated by these examples, this article proposes a natural non-split generalization of the Tambara and Yamagami fusion rules.
+We analyze these new fusion rules for categories over $\mathbb R$ and completely classify all possible fusion categories with these fusion rules.
 Our results provide examples of infinite families of non-split fusion categories over $\mathbb R$ that we believe are brand new.